-> If your loan is approved, the lender will place a “lien” on the vehicle title or property deed.
+The lender will place a “lien” on the vehicle title or property deed if your loan is approved.
 A lien is a legal claim that is lifted as soon as you repay the loan.
 So don’t worry, you can still use your car and live in your house—you’re just using it as security.

 Traditional loan applications can take weeks because of the time it takes to find a lender and possible delays in approval and processing.
 This can be very frustrating during a personal emergency.